 Drugs in the environment

 In recent years, the development of more sensitive chemical analysis methods has enabled identification of active pharmaceutical substances in our environment.
-In Sweden, the main sources of this pollution are probably mainly normal drug consumption and an inability of the waste water treatment plants to remove these compounds.
+The main sources of this pollution in Sweden are most likely normal drug consumption and an inability of the waste water treatment plants to remove these compounds.

-In other parts of the world where there are less strict regulations, also the pharmaceutical industry significantly contributes to high concentrations of active compounds in the environment.
-Drugs are constructed to have an effect on biological systems at low concentrations.
-It is therefore problematic with pollutions that can affect ecosystems and there exert toxic effects.
-A classic example is the description of vultures in India that have died from intoxication of diclofenac acquired from feed.
-Furthermore, pollutions of antibiotics may affect the development of bacterial resistance.
+In other parts of the world where there are less strict regulations, the pharmaceutical industry have a significant contribution to high concentrations of active compounds in the environment.
+Drugs are designed to have an effect on biological systems at low concentrations.
+It is therefore problematic with emissions that can affect ecosystems and there exert toxic effects.
+A classic example is the description of vultures in India that died from being poisoned by diclofenac acquired from feed.
+Furthermore, the release of antibiotics into the environment may contribute to the development of resistant bacteria.

 It is of utmost importance to develop sensitive and selective analytical methods to detect and quantify active drugs in different parts of our environment in order to enable eco-toxicological evaluations.
 Degradation products of the active compounds can sometimes be more potent than the parent compounds or even toxic.
-It is therefore important to be able to identify which products that are formed naturally in the environment and in different types of waste water treatment procedures involving biological or chemical processes.
+It is therefore important to be able to identify which products that are formed naturally in the environment and in different types of wastewater treatment procedures and whether these are absorbed by aquatic organisms.

 - Pharmaceuticals are identified in insects in River Fyris – A study with both tandem quadrupole and quadrupole-time-of-flight mass spectrometry (Emelie Sedvall, Jerker Fick, Curt Pettersson, Mikael Hedeland.
 Environmental Advances, Volume 8, July 2022).